derek-findthebrink/foundation.portfolio-api-challenge/README.md

 Most routes receive params as JSON, so you can find the params to change under the Body tab.
 Under the body tab, set it to raw/JSON and go for it/have fun!
 Haha

-# Post-Production
+## Post-Production

+This section contains some things I noticed while coding that might need attention in the future or feel like good ideas

-## Possible Optimizations
+### Possible Optimizations
-- [ ] Remove any unnecessary rails modules from controllers
+- [ ] Remove any unnecessary rails modules (avoid using `require 'rails/all'` in config/application.rb)
-- [ ] Disable action mailbox
+- [ ] Add some security to the endpoints (perhaps bearer token, cors, etc.)